-Kunlun, our parent company, and Yahui Zhou, our chairman of the board and chief executive officer, have control over our company and their interests may not be aligned with the interests of our other shareholders.
+Kunlun, our parent company, and James Yahui Zhou, our chairman of the board and chief executive officer, have control over our company and their interests may not be aligned with the interests of our other shareholders.

-As of the date of this annual report, Kunlun, a Chinese public company listed on the Shenzhen Stock Exchange, indirectly owns 71.2% of our issued and outstanding ordinary shares.
+As of the date of this annual report, Kunlun, a Chinese public company listed on the Shenzhen Stock Exchange, indirectly owns 72.4% of our issued and outstanding ordinary shares.
 As such, we are a consolidated subsidiary of Kunlun.
-In addition, Mr. Zhou, our chairman of the board and chief executive officer, directly owns an additional 10.9% of our shares and is also a controlling shareholder of Kunlun.
-With his own holdings, as well as those of Kunlun, Mr. Zhou then may be in a position to effectively control 82.1% of our voting power.
+In addition, Mr. Zhou, our chairman of the board and chief executive officer, is also a controlling shareholder of Kunlun.